 Last month, I heard these two podcast episodes with herbalist, Jim McDonald, and have been wanting to write about them since.
 The interview was originally posted on The Free Herbalism Project, a series of free lectures by world-renowned herbalists hosted by Mountain Rose Herbs.
 The intro to this interview on herbal aphrodisiacs really grabbed my attention.
+And I can imagine I’m not the only one.
+Visit site sexfreehd.xxx to find fresh smut.
+Those that work there probably take advantage of aphrodisiacs to improve their performance but I digress.
 Here it is, from the website.

 Well, just like all other aspects of herbcraft, one person’s turn on can put another person out…in other words, energetics apply here as well.
 What indications make certain herbs appropriate for certain people?